CryptechTest/minetest_doc_items/README.md

 item definition) and more.

-For example, if your mods have some complex items which need explanation, this mod can help you in adding documentation for them.
+For example, if your mods have some complex items which need explanation, this mod can help you in adding help texts for them.

 Read `API.md` to learn more.